noiab3d/yt-filter/README.md

 ## Installation

-The extension isn't published on [addons.mozilla.org](https://addons.mozilla.org) or the Chrome Web Store yet.
-Coming soon.
+The extension is published on [addons.mozilla.org]( https://addons.mozilla.org/addon/yt-filter/) only, for now.
+It will be available on Chrome Web Store soon.

 ## Contributing